Ranked! The 20 best kits of the 2019 Women’s World Cup

 6. China, away

-Inspired by the team’s nickname – Steel Roses – this grey and orange kit features a brilliant all-over Phoenix print which conveys femininity and virtue, apparently.
-Chelsea butcher orange and greay in the '90s, but China have almost made up for it here.
+It’s grey and orange with a superb all-over Phoenix print conveying femininity and virtue, apparently.

+Chelsea butchered grey and orange in the 1990s, but China have almost made up for it here.
 Almost.

 5. Norway, home

-If you put a red shirt through a blue Instagram, it would look like this.
-And we mean that in a good way.
+If you put a red kit through a blue Instagram, you’d get this.
+And we mean that in the nicest possible way.

-It’s also vaguely reminiscent of one of those massive slushies you get at the cinema, drink in the first 10 minutes of the film, then spend the next two hours with a headache, unable to focus on the screen and really needing the toilet.
-But, right: in a good way.
+It also looks a bit like one of those enormous slushies you’d get at the cinema, drink within 10 minutes and then spend the following two hours with a headache and a desperate urge to go to the toilet.

 4. Chile, away

-Chile’s away kit?
-No. No, there’s been a mistake.
-We all love Chile home kits: especially that ‘90s one with the massive Reebok logo across Marcelo Salas’s chest which looked slightly like a motorway sign.
+Surely you mean the home kit?
+We all love Chile home kits: especially that one from the ‘90s with the huge Reebok logo splashed across Marcelo Salas’s chest like a motorway sign.

-Well, get this in your head.
-We love the away kit.
-Imagine someone running at you in this.
-Are they going left or right?
-You’ve no idea.
+But no, get this in your head – we love the away kit.
+Imagine someone sprinting towards you in this, you’d have no idea if they’re going right or left.

 The pattern makes them look skilful.
-They’ve already gone past you.
-Left you on your arse, dizzy and ashamed.
+They’re already past you, you’re on your arse feeling dizzy and ashamed.
 And that’s in your head.
-You might as well give up now.
+You may as well give up now.

 3. France, home

-Is it the matt-blue effect that we love?
-Maybe.
-It might be the small French flag detailing on the sleeve or the bronze/rose emblem and swoosh.
-We’re not entirely sure.
-What we do know is that the French always seem to get the most beautiful kits from Nike.
-Someone at the FA needs to have a quiet word.
+The tiny French flag detail on the sleeve?
+The bronze/rose emblem and swoosh?
+We’re not totally sure.

+What we know by now is that France always seem to get the best kits from Nike.
+Someone at the FA should have a quiet word.

 2. Germany, home

-Polka dots.
-This shouldn’t work.
-Polka dots aren’t cool, are they?
-But leave those Timmy Mallett thoughts aside, because this is brilliant.
+Polka dots shouldn’t work.
+They aren’t cool, are they?
+But leave those Timmy Mallett thoughts at the door, because this is superb.

-This football shirt feels like it's been with us forever.
-Why did no one ever think to do this before?
-A genuine classic that we’ll remember for a long time – and is sure to get its fair share of knock-offs in the years to come.
+It feels like this kit has been around forever.
+Why has no one thought of doing this before?

+A genuine classic that will stick in the memory for years to come – and is sure to be replicated in various forms.
 Allez les Polkas!

 Get the best features, fun and footballing frolics straight to your inbox every week.